C++ Memory Management

 6.2 Why It's Called Polymorphic

-PMR is "polymorphic" because allocations go through a runtime polymorphic interface:
+• Allocations go through runtime polymorphic interface:

-2. polymorphic_allocator stores a memory_resource* and calls it virtually.
+2. polymorphic_allocator stores memory_resource*, calls virtually.

-Contrast with classic allocators (compile-time).
-Classic allocators are part of the container's type:
+• Classic allocators part of container type:

-With PMR:
+• PMR:

-1. std::pmr::vector<int> is one type, and the resource is chosen at runtime.
+• std::pmr::vector<int> = one type, resource chosen at runtime.

 6.3 Default Resource Pitfalls